 It began with super-dry, stylish, secretive, sensational Carolyn Martens, head of the Russia Desk at MI6 in Killing Eve.
 Her delivery of the line “I once saw a rat drink from a can of Coke there.
 Both hands.
-Extraordinary” to Sandra Oh’s bewildered Eve Polastri was one of the highlights of 2018.
+Extraordinary.” to Sandra Oh’s bewildered Eve one of the highlights of 2018.

 “I’m happy to fly all over the world on Phoebe’s coat sleeve,” she says.
 “I will be very upset if she does anything I am not in.
 I will be offended.

 “When you are in her presence, she is a tremendous force.
 It is like standing near one of those red heaters, she absolutely glows with energy.
 She is flying at the moment.
 I hope she will last a long time, she is burning with the joy of her abilities.”